 The Championship Series against Sydney began with a stunning 95-87 road win for New Zealand, highlighted by McDowell-White’s 19 points, 9 rebounds, and 9 assists.
 However, Sydney leveled the series with an 81-74 win in Game 2, despite missing Xavier Cooks and Derrick Walton Jr. The Kings took control in Game 3, winning 91-68 in front of a record 18,049 fans.
 The Breakers forced a Game 5 with an 80-70 victory in Auckland, led by Brantley (23 points) and Brown Jr (20 points).

 In the decisive Game 5, the Breakers took an early 11-point lead but faltered late as Sydney mounted a 14-0 run to claim a 77-69 victory.
-Derrick Walton Jr (21 points, 6 assists) earned Finals MVP honors, while Brown Jr (22 points off the bench) was New Zealand’s top scorer.
+Derrick Walton Jr (21 points, 6 assists) earned Finals MVP honours, while Brown Jr (22 points off the bench) was New Zealand’s top scorer.
 The series drew 67,811 fans, the highest attendance in NBL Grand Final history.

 Rayan Rupert played one season in the NBL.
 He averaged 5.9 points, 2.1 rebounds, and 0.8 assists in 28 NBL games.